 Best Monster Cookies Recipe (Thick & Chewy)

-These Monster cookies really are a wonderful treat.
+These Monster cookies are a wonderful treat.
 Loaded with M&M’s, chocolate chips, peanut butter, butterscotch, and oats.
+Crispy edges with a luscious soft and chewy center.

-Monster cookies have become a favorite in our house these days.
-There are always discussions about how many someone ate and how many are remaining.
+This easy Monster cookies recipe has become a favorite in our house these days.

 What are Monster Cookies?